lkondini/zania-posts-app/README.md

 - Installed docker desktop for the initial configurations
 - Then set up the required configuration files to use docker-compose to upload the file

+### `How to clone and run on docker desktop app`

+- All the required docker compose configurations are set up in the project.
+- Clone into the local system
+- Navigate into the main root folder and execute "docker compose up" for the project to start building on docker
+- Once completed it can be tested and available for use on docker app

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).